klytne/Store-Map/README.md

   <li>Run the app on an emulator or physical device: Make sure you have a valid Google Maps API key or Mapbox access token configured in android/app/src/main/AndroidManifest.xml (for Google Maps) or your app’s settings (for Mapbox).</li>
 </ol>
 </br>
-**Want to contribute?
-Fork the repo, make your changes, and submit a pull request!**
+<b>Want to contribute?
+Fork the repo, make your changes, and submit a pull request!</b>

 ## Contact
 For any questions, feel free to reach out:</br>